Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 As a result, a packet may contain retransmitted frames as well as new frames, and measuring the amount of retransmitted Bytes is not straightforward.

 Instead, the QUIC efficiency MUST be measured by calculating the ratio between QUIC Payload Bytes and UDP Bytes.
-QUIC Payload Bytes are the total number of payload Bytes transmitted over QUIC while UDP Bytes are the total number of bytes sent or received on the UDP socket, i.e. including QUIC protocol overheads.
+QUIC Payload Bytes are the total number of payload Bytes sent or received over QUIC while UDP Bytes are the total number of bytes sent or received on the UDP socket, i.e. including QUIC protocol overheads.
 This method allows to capture the impact of retransmission as retransmission of frames will impact the UDP Bytes without impacting the QUIC Bytes.
 Retransmitted data will effectively lower the measured QUIC Efficiency.